khaledadrani/News-Web-Scraper/README.md

 # scraper_mosaique

-A simple python API that scrapes contents of articles from the Tunisian Mosaique fm Website.
+A simple python API that scrapes articles from the Tunisian Mosaique fm Website.

 ## Usage